-Eth2 refers to a set of interconnected upgrades that will make Ethereum more scalable, more secure, and more sustainable.
+Ethereum upgrades (formly ETH 2.0 or Serenity) refers to a set of interconnected upgrades that will make Ethereum more scalable, more secure, and more sustainable.

 Launch date: December 1, 2020

-We are currently in the Beacon Chain (formerly Phase 0).
+As the consensus layer, the Beacon Chain (formerly Phase 0).
 As the basis of the PoS consensus, the Beacon Chain provides a consensus foundation for the entire Ethereum network and paves the way for subsequent sharding upgrades.

 Shard chains spread the network's load across 64 new chains.
 Sharding will reduce network congestion and increase transactions per second by creating new chains, known as “shards”.

-imToken & Ethereum 2.0
+imToken & ETH Staking

-Having at least 32 ETH
+Having At Least 32 ETH

 If you have at least 32 ETH and excellent technical skills, a self-run node will fit you.

 However, running your own node can be difficult and you don’t always need to run your own instance.
-So if you don’t want to be bogged down in endless technical manuals, you can use the imToken Eth2 staking service.
+So if you don’t want to be bogged down in endless technical manuals, you can use the imToken ETH staking service.

-Alternatives in imToken Eth2 category
+Alternatives in imToken ETH Staking category

-Having less than 32 ETH
+Having Less Than 32 ETH

 It is recommended to choose a staking pool if you have less than 32 ETH, or aren’t willing to stake that much.
 Factors such as the service provider's brand, token mechanism and ETH discount should all be taken into account when choosing.

-- Staking Rewards Calculator
+Staking Rewards Calculator

 1. What are the benefits and risks of staking on the Beacon Chain?